IzzAkin/rock-paper-scissor-repo/README.md

-Just a basic Rock-paper-Scissor code for practice.
+Just a basic Rock-paper-Scissor code for practice(in python)